Design & Construction

 Tank construction begins with the foundation.
 A solid tank foundation requires thorough subbase preparation.
 Our engineers carefully review each project to ensure that geotechnical issues are correctly addressed throughout the subgrade and subbase preparation.

-After the subbase is prepared, a minimum 6” thick leveling course of granular material is placed on top of the subgrade.
-This allows for a free-draining work area to facilitate construction, and ensures close tolerances in the construction of the finished floor.
+After the sub base is prepared, a minimum 6” thick leveling course of granular material is placed on top of the subgrade.
+This allows for a free-draining work area to facilitate construction and ensures close tolerances in constructing the finished floor.

 The Preload Team’s expertise and experience in tank foundation design and construction are unequaled in the industry.

-The most common tank foundation is a Shallow Foundation where the tank floor and footing loads bearing directly on native soil or engineered fill.
-The foundation soils are usually prepared by excavating unsuitable soils, proof rolling/inspecting the subgrade then replacing the unsuitable soils with controlled, compacted structural.
+The most common tank foundation is a Shallow Foundation, where the tank floor and footing loads bearing directly on native soil or engineered fill.
+The foundation soils are usually prepared by excavating unsuitable soils, proof rolling/inspecting the subgrade, and replacing the unsuitable soils with controlled, compacted structural.
 A shallow foundation is typically used in conjunction with a concrete membrane tank floor.
-However, certain scenarios such as very high tank structural loads or unsuitable soils extending below a practical depth, may deter the use a conventional shallow foundation.
+However, certain scenarios such as very high tank structural loads or unsuitable soils extending below a practical depth may deter the use of a conventional shallow foundation.
 In this case, foundation options include a deep (pile) foundation or a ground improvement foundation system.

-Deep foundation systems support tank structural and liquid loads through the use of a structural element (steel H-pile, auger cast-in-place pile, precast concrete pile, drilled shaft etc.) installed to a soil bearing layer or a sufficient depth to provide end bearing support, adequate skin friction over the pile length for support or both.
+Deep foundation systems support tank structural and liquid loads through the use of a structural element (steel H-pile, auger cast-in-place pile, precast concrete pile, drilled shaft, etc.) installed to a soil bearing layer or a sufficient depth to provide end bearing support, adequate skin friction over the pile length for support or both.
 The piles support the compressive load and other loads from the structure with minimal deflection vertically.
-Usually, vertical deflection of a pile is considered minimal.
-As the tank floor bears directly on the piles, a structural concrete tank floor must be utilized to resist shear from the pile points loads and bending moments between piles.
+Usually, the vertical deflection of a pile is considered minimal.
+As the tank floor bears directly on the piles, a structural concrete tank floor is used to resist shear from the pile points loads and bending moments between piles.

 PIPING FOR WATERTIGHT TRANSMISSION